Snorkeling above the biggest living thing on the planet – The Great Barrier Reef

 And now, just by watching this photo, I can’t even believe I was here.
 I see myself sitting by the plane window, head pressed on it and eyes wide opened.
 Once again I felt alive, really alive.
 But, enough of daydreaming, let’s get back to the story.

 We are getting in the boat and everyone’s presented with their flippers, a mask and a snorkel.
 That’s it.
-An official confirmation of us going snorkelling.
+An official confirmation of us going snorkeling.
 And not just anywhere, but on the biggest living thing on the planet.

 It was a small boat and we immediately started chit chattin.
 I’ve noticed during my travel through Australia that there are a lot of young Europeans.